counsyl/civet/README.md

 Civet precompiles Sass and CoffeeScript files in your Django project when you use the `runserver` command.
 It will also watch the file changes for you.
-Therefore, you can edit your Sass and CoffeeScript files and expect `runserver` to recompile those files upon save, just like it restarts the app server when you make changes to your Python source code
+Therefore, you can edit your Sass and CoffeeScript files and expect `runserver` to recompile those files upon save, just like it how restarts the app server when you make changes to your Python source code